 In the event that a request for inspection is made pursuant to the Freedom of Information Act or the Washington State Public Records Act (RCW 42.56), or a demand by subpoena or court order is received by the District, for any e-mail or other electronic communication that is in existence at the time such request or demand is received, the District official or employee having control of the electronic communication shall use their best efforts, by any reasonable means available, to temporarily preserve the communication until it is determined whether such communication is subject to preservation, or public inspection or production.
 The General Manager shall immediately be contacted regarding any such inspection request or production demand.
 The General Manager will, in turn, notify the District counsel who will advise the District personnel as to the District's preservation, inspection and production obligations.
-If it is determined that the District is obligated to permit inspection or produce the communication, the person in control of it shall thereafter preserve the communication in an Archival Form for the applicable retention schedule period.
+If it is determined that the District is obligated to permit inspection in an Archival Form for the applicable retention schedule period.

-9.14 Office Pet Policy
+9.14Office Pet Policy